SaurontheMighty/blogging/README.md

 -> Mongoose: Object Data Modelling library to simplify working with MongoDB.\
 -> Morgan: Logger to help debug.\
 -> dotenv: To protect MongoDB and other API secrets.
+-> Nodemon: Live reload server to speed up development.
+-> CORS: To facilitate access between React and Node in development when they are served on different ports.

 <br />